w4ilun/mashery-intel-xdk-demos/mashery.neustar/3.4.0/Readme.md

 You will need the following to get started -

 1. appMobi's XDK - free download at http://www.appmobi.com/?q=node/27
-2. A Quova API key - register at http://developer.quova.com/member/register
+2. A Neustar IP Intelligence API key - register at http://developer.quova.com/member/register

 OBTAINING THE API KEY
 ==================================================================
-Before you can begin using this app, you will need to get an API key from Quova at http://developer.quova.com/member/register .
+Before you can begin using this app, you will need to get an API key from Neustar at http://developer.quova.com/member/register .
 This will also give you a Single Sign-On Mashery ID with access to hundreds of other APIs.